 My family wants to be healthier, but they don’t want to give up comfort food like gluten free fried chicken!
-Thankfully, I have developed an amazing recipe that allows us to have the best of both worlds.
+Thankfully, I have developed a fantastic recipe that allows us to have the best of both worlds.

-- Not only is this recipe really easy to make, but it is also crisp on the outside, like fried chicken, and it is so much healthier because it is baked.
+1. Not only is this recipe easy to make, but it is also crisp on the outside, like fried chicken, and it is much healthier because it is baked.

-- My whole family loves this gluten free oven fried, baked fried chicken recipe!
+2. My whole family loves this gluten-free oven-fried, baked fried chicken recipe!
 Even my picky eater!

 If you love easy dinner recipe ideas, check out my best Gluten Free Chicken Recipes.
 These gluten free dinner recipes make busy weeknights so much easier!